apache/druid/docs/querying/projections.md

 A projection has three components:

 - Virtual columns (`spec.projections.virtualColumns`) that are used to compute a projection.
 The source data for the virtual columns must exist in your datasource.
 - Grouping columns (`spec.projections.groupingColumns`) that are used to group a projection.
 They must either already exist in your datasource or be defined in `virtualColumns`.
-The order in which you define your grouping columns equates to the order in which data is sorted in teh projection, always ascending.
+The order in which you define your grouping columns equates to the order in which data is sorted in the projection, always ascending.
 - Aggregators (`spec.projections.aggregators`) that define the columns you want to create projections for and which aggregator to use for that column.
 They must either already exist in your datasource or be defined in `virtualColumns`.

 The aggregators are what Druid attempts to match when you run a query.
 If an aggregator in a query matches an aggregator you defined in your projection, Druid uses it.